melpa/melpa/README.md

 * `(package-build-all)` — build packages for all recipes in the directory specified by `package-build-recipes-dir`.

-* `(package-build-archive NAME)` — interactive elisp function to build a single archive.
+* `(package-build-archive NAME)` — interactive Emacs Lisp function to build a single archive.
 NAME is a symbol for the package to be built.
 Packages are staged in the directory specified by `package-build-working-dir` and built packages are placed in the directory specified by `package-build-archive-dir`.
 Packages are versioned based on the most recent commit date to package files